anonymized30/EUPG/README.md

 [EUPG: Efficient Unlearning with Privacy Guarantees]()

-## Content
+## Usage
 The repository contains one jupyter notebook for each benchmark which can be used to re-produce the experiments reported in the paper for that benchmark.
-The notebooks contain clear instructions on how to run the experiments.

 ## Data sets
 The three used datasets (found in the data folder) are publicly available.
 [Adult income](https://archive.ics.uci.edu/ml/datasets/Adult), [Heart disease](https://www.kaggle.com/sulianova/cardiovascular-disease-dataset), and [Credit information](https://www.kaggle.com/c/GiveMeSomeCredit).